|Course Length:||1 Year Full-Time|

 Early Years is a rapidly growing sector and our Early Years students work in settings across the UK.
 We offer excellent support throughout the programme to help you gain an understanding of the opportunities that exist as an early years practitioner.

-If you are a UK or EU student who will be joining this conversion degree on a full-time basis in academic year 2017/18, we expect tuition fees to be £9,250 per annum but this is currently subject to Government approval.
-You are advised to check this page regularly and once the position has been confirmed we will update this information.
+If you are a UK or EU student who will be joining this conversion degree on a full-time basis in academic year 2017/18, the tuition fee will be £9,250.

 Subject to eligibility, UK and EU students can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
 Full-time UK students may also be eligible to apply for additional funding to help with living costs.